Protect, support, represent

 4.5.
 New members, including lapsed members who are re-joining the Association, will be required to sign a declaration form that they declare any existing or known potential legal or insurance issues.

 4.6.
-If it becomes clear that a Member was aware of such an issue as referred to in paragraph 4.5 of The Membership Byelaws at the time of application for membership and did not declare it, the Member’s insurance cover may be invalid.
+If it becomes clear that a Member was aware of such an issue as referred to in paragraph 4.5 of The Membership Byelaws at the time of application for membership and did not declare it, the Member’s insurance cover and eligibility for legal support may be invalid.

 4.7.
 New members, including lapsed who are re-joining the Association, who have previous settled claims are required to disclose the details.
 In such circumstances, the Association will exercise its discretion as to offering membership.